solohcode/ci-movie-search/README.md

 # Getting Started

-This test was created by Solomon Ayodele for the Carrot Institution Frontend Application Test.
+This test was created by Solomon Ayodele for the Carrot Institute Frontend Application Test.

 ## Available Scripts